zaynabmourtada/onSync/README.md

-# onSync: IoT Coffee Machine Controller
+# onSync: IoT Coffee Machine Scheduler

 ## Overview

 This project involves a mobile application designed to control an IoT-enabled coffee machine.
-The application features a modern frontend developed with Flutter and a robust Flask backend, utilizing SQLite for database management.
-The core functionality of the coffee machine is driven by an ESP32 module, programmed in C++ to handle operations like brewing control and status monitoring.
+The application features a modern frontend developed with Flutter and a  Flask backend, utilizing SQLite for database management.
+The core functionality of the coffee machine is driven by an ESP32 module, programmed in C++ to handle operations like scheduled brewing control and status monitoring.

 Security and reliability are ensured with TCP sockets using SSL/TLS protocols to link the backend with the coffee machine, and HTTPS to connect the frontend with the backend.